Servideska/HPC/doc.zih.tu-dresden.de/docs/software/cicd.md

 6. Click on *create runner*

-7.  then follow the steps
+7. Then follow the steps

 ## Setup process with Registration token (deprecated)